cjohansen/cjohansen-no/resources/md/referentially-transparent-crud.md

 When you read data from Datomic, you need "a database".
 "A database" is different from "the database" (which I guess is called "the catalog" in Datomic lingo).
-"A database", in Datomic terms, is an immutable value representing some sub set of the facts in your database.
+"A database", in Datomic terms, is an immutable value representing some subset of the facts in your database.
 Typically, you will use the view provided by `(d/db conn)`, which is a compressed view of the current state of your database.
 It's compressed because facts that have been overwritten are excluded from it.